Patrick Doyle: Early life

-Film career
+Film and television career

+Patrick Doyle began his career as an actor in the mid-1970s, appearing in television as well as film.
+His first television acting role was as Archie in a 1978 episode of the BBC teen drama series Scene.
+In 1981, he played the role of Jimmie in the BAFTA and Academy Award winning historical sports drama film Chariots of Fire.
+The same year, he appeared in a prominent role as Alexander Smith in the Scottish television drama programme Maggie, which ran for two series on BBC Two.
+From 1982 until 1983, he played the role of Percy Simmonds/Alec Simmonds in the ITV children's television series No. 73.
+Other roles include Balthazar in the 1993 romantic comedy film Much Ado About Nothing, and Amiens in the 2006 romantic drama film As You Like It, both adapted from plays by William Shakespeare and directed by Kenneth Branagh.

-Doyle started out as an actor in the late 1970s, appearing in TV as well as film.
-He joined Kenneth Branagh's Renaissance Theatre Company in 1987 as composer and musical director, composing music for plays such as Hamlet, As You Like It, and Look Back in Anger.
+Doyle joined Kenneth Branagh's Renaissance Theatre Company in 1987 as composer and musical director, composing music for plays such as Hamlet, As You Like It, and Look Back in Anger.
 It was here that he established his relationship with Kenneth Branagh, scoring his first film, Henry V, in 1989 with the score being conducted by Sir Simon Rattle.
 The song "Non Nobis, Domine" from Henry V won the 1989 Ivor Novello Award for Best Film Theme.
 He has since composed for 14 more Branagh films, including Dead Again (1991), Much Ado About Nothing (1993), Mary Shelley's Frankenstein (1994), Hamlet (1996), Love's Labour's Lost (2000), As You Like It (2006), Sleuth (2007), Thor (2011), Jack Ryan: Shadow Recruit (2014), Cinderella (2015), Murder on the Orient Express (2017), Artemis Fowl (2020) and Death on the Nile (2022).

 In October 1997, shortly after composing for Great Expectations, directed by Alfonso Cuarón, Doyle was diagnosed with leukemia.
 He managed to write the entire score for the animated fantasy Quest for Camelot (1998) in hospital whilst undergoing treatment, and eventually made a full recovery.

-Other films he scored in the 1990s have become cult gangster classics, such as Brian De Palma’s Carlito’s Way (1993) and Mike Newell's Donnie Brasco (1997).
+Other films he scored in the 1990s have become cult gangster classics, such as Brian De Palma's Carlito’s Way (1993) and Mike Newell's Donnie Brasco (1997).

-In the 2000s, Doyle composed for iconic British movies such as Bridget Jones’ Diary (2001), Gosford Park (2001) and Calendar Girls (2003).
+In the 2000s, Doyle composed for iconic British movies such as Bridget Jones' Diary (2001), Gosford Park (2001) and Calendar Girls (2003).

 He collaborated with Mike Newell again on Harry Potter and the Goblet of Fire in 2005.

 In the 2010s, he wrote scores for Hollywood blockbusters including Thor (2011), Rise of the Planet of the Apes (2011) and Cinderella (2015).

 Other notable work includes his scores for family movies such as Brave (2012), Nanny McPhee (2005) and A Little Princess (1995).

 He has scored multiple films for celebrated French director Régis Wargnier, including Indochine (1992), Une femme française (1995) and Est-ouest (1999).
 His scores for Indochine and Est-ouest were nominated for a César Award for Best Music Written for a Film.